rivaiamin/payloadcms-mindful-nakes/docs/PRD.md

 * Supabase client for DB + Auth.
 * Next Middleware:

-  * Redirect user to /quiz if today’s quiz not completed.
+  * Check if user has completed quiz within last 24 hours
+  * If quiz completed within 24 hours → allow access to homepage
+  * If quiz not completed or expired → redirect to /quiz (block all other routes)
 * PayloadCMS deployed separately but can be on Vercel.
 * TailwindCSS for UI.
 * Charts built using Recharts or Chart.js.